Howmet Aerospace Inc. (HWM) Shares Up Despite Recent Market Volatility

-Howmet Aerospace Inc. (NYSE: HWM)’s stock price has increased by 0.62 compared to its previous closing price of 41.94.
-Despite this, the company has seen a gain of 4.84% in its stock price over the last five trading days.
-Barron’s reported on 11/26/21 that Boeing Stock and Aerospace Peers Hit Turbulence With New Covid Variant B.1.1.529
+Howmet Aerospace Inc. (NYSE: HWM)’s stock price has increased by 1.42 compared to its previous closing price of 42.37.
+Nevertheless, the company has seen a 5.42% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in Howmet Aerospace Inc. (NYSE: HWM) Right Now?

-Howmet Aerospace Inc. (NYSE: HWM) has a price-to-earnings ratio of 37.85x that is above its average ratio.
-Additionally, the 36-month beta value for HWM is 1.47.
-There are mixed opinions on the stock, with 13 analysts rating it as a “buy,” 2 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+Howmet Aerospace Inc. (NYSE: HWM) has a price-to-earnings ratio that is above its average at 38.78x. and a 36-month beta value of 1.46.
+Opinions on the stock are mixed, with 13 analysts rating it as a “buy,” 2 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for HWM is $47.71, which is $4.55 above the current price.
-The public float for HWM is 410.92M and currently, short sellers hold a 1.26% ratio of that float.
-The average trading volume of HWM on March 31, 2023 was 3.04M shares.
+The average price predicted for Howmet Aerospace Inc. (HWM) by analysts is $47.07, which is $3.93 above the current market price.
+The public float for HWM is 410.92M, and at present, short sellers hold a 1.26% of that float.
+On April 04, 2023, the average trading volume of HWM was 3.03M shares.

 HWM’s Market Performance

-HWM stock saw a decrease of 4.84% in the past week, with a monthly decline of -2.65% and a quarterly a decrease of 7.13%.
-The volatility ratio for the week is 1.58%, and the volatility levels for the last 30 days are 2.54% for Howmet Aerospace Inc. (HWM).
-The simple moving average for the last 20 days is 2.43% for HWM stock, with a simple moving average of 13.75% for the last 200 days.
+HWM’s stock has seen a 5.42% increase for the week, with a -1.78% drop in the past month and a 9.03% gain in the past quarter.
+The volatility ratio for the week is 1.56%, and the volatility levels for the past 30 days are at 2.50% for Howmet Aerospace Inc. The simple moving average for the last 20 days is 4.48% for HWM stock, with a simple moving average of 15.67% for the last 200 days.

 Analysts’ Opinion of HWM